 (b) Whether Government will help in the mining and purification of this crude tar for local consumption by the public in general?
-Answer:- treated with local bitumen did not bear traffic well.

 Yes, Sir.
 Reports of such deposits have been received over a number of years and samples of the deposits have been analysed, with disappointing results.